 Lifestyle Changes to Manage Menopause

-- Eat a healthy diet—Increase intake of fruits, vegetables, and whole grains.
-Your diet should be low in saturated and trans fats.
+Eat a healthful diet—Increase intake of fruits, vegetables, and whole grains.
+Your diet should be low in saturated and

 - Exercise regularly—Aim for 30-60 minutes of exercise every day.
 It releases chemicals in your brain, which make you feel better.